What is the renewal period for an export licence?

 Understand the rules about when you can apply to renew your export licence.

-You must apply to renew a meat export licence within the renewal period.
+You must apply to renew a meat or livestock export licence within the renewal period.

 You can apply to renew your licence from 180 days before its expiry date.
 You must submit your application at least 120 days before it expires.